DREdmunds/BogeyBuddiesPublic/README.md

-# Golf League Scores and Messages
+# Golf League Scores

-This JSON structure represents the weekly scores and messages for our golf league:
+This JSON structure represents the weekly scores for our golf league:

 ```json
 {